How to Submit BCA Plans Without Delays

 Coordination with other approvals

-Practical process for a smoother submission
+Practical process for a smoother plan submission

 When existing buildings make things harder